getov/scroller-game/README.md

 scroller-game
 =============

-Vertical Scroller Game for 1 or 2 players
+Spacecraft Battles - Vertical Scroller Game for 1 or 2 players (Java)

  * The game may be developed even more, but for now this project is 'frozen'